Kurt Eichenwald

 Kurt Alexander Eichenwald (born June 28, 1961) is an American journalist and a New York Times bestselling author of five books, one of which, The Informant (2000), was made into a motion picture in 2009.
-Formerly he was a senior writer and investigative reporter with The New York Times, Condé Nast's business magazine, Portfolio, and later was a contributing editor with Vanity Fair and a senior writer with Newsweek.
+He was a senior writer and investigative reporter with The New York Times, Condé Nast's business magazine, Portfolio, and later was a contributing editor with Vanity Fair and a senior writer with Newsweek.
 Eichenwald had been employed by The New York Times since 1986 and primarily covered Wall Street and corporate topics such as insider trading, accounting scandals, and takeovers, but also wrote about a range of issues including terrorism, the Bill Clinton pardon controversy, federal health care policy, and sexual predators on the Internet.

 Early life and education

 Eichenwald was born in 1961.
-He has stated that he is "Episcopalian with a Jewish father."
 He graduated from St. Mark's School of Texas in Dallas and Swarthmore College.
 His extracurricular activities during his time at Swarthmore included being a founding member of Sixteen Feet, an a cappella vocal octet.

 During his first months of college, Eichenwald sustained a concussion, which was soon followed by noticeable epileptic seizures.
 Diagnosed with epilepsy in November of his freshman year, he continued to attend school despite repeated grand mal seizures.

 After having two outdoor seizures on campus, he was dismissed from Swarthmore, in apparent violation of federal law.
 He contacted the United States Department of Health and Human Services and fought his way back into school, an experience that he has credited with giving him the willingness to take on institutions in his muckraking reporting.
 He graduated with his class in 1983, receiving a degree in political science, with distinction.